MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-to-azure.md

     ![Create App Service](../deployment/media/quickstart-publish-settings-app-service.png "Create Azure App Service")

-1. If you are not signed into Visual Studio, sign in and the default app service settings populate the fields.
+1. If you are not signed into Visual Studio, sign in, and then the default app service settings populate the fields.

     The profile publish settings dialog box opens.